Sports Desk: Saquan Singleton picks New Mexico basketball

 NEW MEXICO (KRQE) – Saquan Singleton has picked New Mexico as the next destination for his college basketball career.

-The 6’6 point guard from Bronx, New York, spent last season at Hutchinson Community College in Kansas.
+The six-foot six-inch tall point guard from Bronx, New York, spent last season at Hutchinson Community College in Kansas.
 Singleton averaged nearly 12 points, five assists and over seven rebounds per game for the Blue Dragons.
 “I fit in New Mexico perfectly, you know, big guard,” said Singleton.

 “I bring a lot to the table my work ethic, you know.
 Just helping my teammates out, scoring at will and just being the team leade,r being the leader on the team that New Mexico needed you to know,” Singleton said.